Glossary

 But when the whole place around the observer is equally high, the direction of horizon does not change and influence of height is not effective.
 So we usually set height to be zero.

-height
+Influence of height